Quenty/NevermoreEngine/App/readme.md

 such a library does not exist.
 It expects to find libraries in `ServerScriptStorage.Nevermore.[...]`

 # Debug mode
-By enabling DebugMode (set `local DEBUG_MODE = true` in script), NevermoreEngine will print out the libraries it's loading in order.
+By enabling DebugMode (set `local DEBUG_MODE = true` in script), Nevermore will print out the libraries it's loading in order.

 For example, you can see the requirements of `NevermoreCommandsServer` here, the Serverside component of Nevermore's commands.